 We’re not experts on fire, but we do know insurance.
-We can help you prepare yourself before disaster strikes.
-And after the smoke clears.
-If you experience losses due to wildfire and are having a difficult time with your insurance company, call our office at 1-800-332-6148.
+We can help you prepare yourself before disaster strikes and after the smoke clears.
+If you experience losses due to fire and are having a difficult time with your insurance company, call our office at 406.444.2040.

 Keep in mind that there are limitations and exclusions in your policy that may apply.
-Coverage for things like debris removal, jewelry or other structures on your property may be limited.
-That is why it is important to ready your insurance policy.
+Coverage for things like debris removal, jewelry, firearms or other structures on your property may be limited.
+That is why it is important to read your insurance policy.

 Call your insurance agent or insurance company with your policy number and file your claim as soon as possible.
 Ask your agent what you’ll need to file a claim.